 Conclusion

 There are very few non-academic sources that score 100 percent on all criteria.
 This is not a problem.
 In some cases you might actually be looking for sources that score low on a certain criterium.
 If, for example, you research public opinion, sources that score low on reasonableness (objectivity) are just what you want.
 But even then it is important to keep the criteria in the back of your mind.
-In the above case, for instance, you should know what the authority (credibility) of the author is within his or her “camp” (progressive/conservative, left wing/right wing, etc.).
-To learn more about this, check the module Verifying credibility of non-academic online sources.

 Tip: There are many useful criteria checklists similar to the above CARS, such as CRAAP (Currency, Relevance, Authority, Accuracy and Purpose) and ASPECT (Authority, Sources, Purpose, Evenness, Coverage and Timeliness).